Kezyma/Root-Builder/readme.md

 ### Settings

 #### enabled (default: true)
-Determines whether the RootBuilder plugin is enabled in Mod Organizer.
+Determines whether the Root Builder plugin is enabled in Mod Organizer.

 #### cache (default: true)
 If enabled, on the first build being run, the hashes of the game folder will be cached.
 This is ideal if you have a fresh game installation or are confident that you do not plan on changing files in the game folder manually.